oracle-livelabs/cloud-database-services/exadata-database-service-xs-deploy-high-perf-gen-ai-apps/exadata-performance-features-for-building-gen-ai/exadata-performance-features-for-building-gen-ai.md

 ### **Objectives**

--   After completing this lab, you should be able to.
+After completing this lab, you should be able to:

+* Execute a traditional keyword search on unstructured text.
+* Explore AI Vectors and how they are created.
+* Execute AI Vector Search on the same unstructured text to see the benefits.
+* Explore AI Vector Indexing strategies to accelerate AI Vector Search at any scale.

 ### **Prerequisites**